filecoin-project/filecoin-docs/docs/about-filecoin/networks.md

 ## Available networks

 ::: tip
-Checking networks' status and subscribing network updates [here](https://status.filecoin.io).
+Checking networks' status and subscribing to network updates [here](https://status.filecoin.io).
 :::

 There are two networks available for Filecoin: